-The cost for the guide depends on the trail.
+The cost of the guide depends on the trail.
 We did trail number 6 which costs about 2000 THB per day (per group).
 This can be shared among 4-5 people or more.

 Jungle trekking guides for Khao Yai National Park can be contacted on the DNP Thai National Parks Website or call the Khao Yai National Park directly on 08-6092-6527.
 They speak basic English so be prepared with a Thai contact or translator.

 Where is Khao Yai National Park?

 Khao Yai National Park is located approximately 3hrs north east of Bangkok.
 The national park is split across the provinces of Saraburi, Nakhon Ratchasima, Nakhon Nayok and Prachinburi.
 The eastern side of the park is considered Isaan Thailand.

 Our jungle trek on trail number 6 was accessed via the national park’s north gate at Pak Chong in Nakhon Ratchasima Province.
 The north gate is the main entrance to the national park.

 As standard in Thailand, there are 2 prices for the entry fees into a national park.
 Foreigners (400 THB per person) and Thai (40 THB per person).
 It may be possible for a foreigner to get a discount by showing a student ID card.
 Work permits no longer apply for discounts since the end of 2015.